christopherhein/frontend-helpers/README.md

 Then you can start editing them:

+### HTML5 ###

+before you use the HTML5 HTML tag as Paul Irish  `application_controller.rb` add:

+    include FrontendHelpers::Html5Helper

+Then in your application.html.haml instead of using `%html` use

+    - html_tag class: 'no-js' do

 ### Settings.yml ###

 Before you start adding your content to the `settings.yml` you should probably start by including the helper in your `application_controller.rb` add: